 I do hope you’ve learned something from this article.
 Implementing these simple measures in to your puppy’s daily routine will help them grow up to be the dog you want them to be.
 Moreover, you will be providing them with life-skills and the emotional resilience necessary for them to lead a happy and contented life.

-For any help with behaviour please contact me.
+For any help with behaviour problems please contact me.